broxus/locklift/README.md

 ### Set up mnemonic phrase

-For now, mnemonic phrase should be placed in configuration manually.
+If you leave `phrase` field value empty - new random seed will be generated each time you're running locklift.
+If you specify it explicitly - fill the `phrase` field with mnemonic.
 Install [tonos-cli](https://github.com/tonlabs/tonos-cli) and use the following command to create new phrase:

 ```
 $ tonos-cli genphrase